awm66/ai-case-study/README.md

 # ai-case-study
-# TITLE
+# Upstart

 ## Overview and Origin

-* Name of company
+* Name of company: Upstart

 * When was the company incorporated?
+2012

-* Who are the founds of the company?
+* Who are the founders of the company?
+CEO Dave Girouard with partners Anna Counselman and Paul Gu

 * How did the idea for the company (or project) come about?

 * How is the company funded?
 How much funding have they received?
+Upstart went public with an IPO in December 2020 with an initial offering price of $20.00 for 9,000,000 common shares.

 ## Business Activities

 * What specific problem is the company or project trying to solve?
+The overarching problem to solve is efficient access to prime credit by consumers It is important to note that 80% of borrowers have never defaulted on a loan, yet only 48% have access to prime credit.

 * Who is the company's intended customers?
 Is there any information about the market size of this set of customers?
+Upstart equips small regional banks with artificial intelligence software packaged in an API that instantly assesses a potential borrower’s creditworthiness via complex algorithms and robust prediction models.

-* What solution does this compan yoffer that their competitors do not or cannot offer?
+* What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing; you may want to search the company's engineering blog or use sties like Stackshare to find this information.)

 ## Landscape

 * What field is the company in?
+B2B Retail Lending Technology

 * What have been the major trends and innovations of this field over the last 5 and 10 years?